-The component `\Styler prediction' is responsible for predicting fixes for real Checkstyle errors.
-It first localizes Checkstyle errors by running Checkstyle on the project (step D).
-Then, \Styler encodes the error line into an abstract token sequence (step E), which is given as input to the LSTM models (step F) previously learned.
-The models predict fixes for the given Checkstyle error: these fixes are in the format of abstract token sequences, so they must be translated back to Java code (step G). \Styler then runs Checkstyle on the new Java codes containing the predicted fixes (step H).
-Finally, among the predicted fixes where no Checkstyle error is raised, \Styler selects one formatting repair to give as output (step I).
-As \Styler only impacts the formatting of the code, its repairs do not change the behavior of the program under consideration.
+The component `\Styler prediction' is responsible for predicting fixes for real formatting violations.
+It first detects formatting violations by running the format checker on the project (step D).
+Then, \Styler encodes the violating code into an abstract token sequence (step E), which is given as input to the LSTM models (step F) previously learned.
+The models predict fixes for the given formatting violation.
+These fixes are in the format of formatting token sequences, so they are translated back to Java code (step G). \Styler then runs the format checker on the new Java code containing the predicted fixes (step H).
+Finally, among the predicted fixes where no violation is raised by the format checker, \Styler selects one formatting fix to give as output (step I).
+As \Styler only impacts the formatting of source code, its repairs do not change the behavior of the program under consideration.

-\subsection{\Styler in Action}
+\subsection{\Styler in action}

-Consider the Checkstyle error presented in \autoref{fig:checkstyle-error}.
-This error is raised by a violation of the Checkstyle \emph{LeftCurly} rule: the left curly should be on a new line.
-Checkstyle provides, for a given error, the location (line and column) where the Checkstyle rule is violated.
-The Java source code that caused such an error is presented in \autoref{subfig:buggy-code}.
+Consider the formatting violation presented in \autoref{fig:checkstyle-violation}.
+This violation is about the Checkstyle \emph{LeftCurly} rule, which was configured to enforce that left curly braces are placed at the end of lines.
+The Java source code that caused such a violation is presented in \autoref{subfig:violating-code}.